Arnaud6216/Brief-bdd/readme.md

 This project consists of modeling, cleaning, structuring, and optimizing a PostgreSQL database based on the National Address Database (BAN), the official reference containing more than 26 million French addresses.

+## Requirements

+To run this project, you need :
+- Docker
+- Docker Compose
+- DBeaver (or another database management tool)
+- CSV file from the National Address Database (BAN)

-## 🐳 Installation with Docker
+## 🐳 Docker Installation

-To simplify the installation and management of the PostgreSQL database, this project uses Docker.
-This allows you to quickly run an isolated PostgreSQL instance without installing PostgreSQL locally.
+This project uses Docker to simplify the installation and management of the PostgreSQL database, allowing you to quickly run an isolated instance without installing PostgreSQL locally.

-**The project includes a docker-compose.yml file configured to:**
+### Configuration with .env

+1. Copy the example file `.env.example` to `.env` :

+2. Fill in the values according to your local setup :

+- `POSTGRES_USER : PostgreSQL username`
-- Use the official PostgreSQL 18+ image.
+- `POSTGRES_PASSWORD : PostgreSQL password`
-- Set the user, password, and database name (POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_DB — the values are hardcoded for this exercise, but it’s better to use a .env file).
-- Map the local port (e.g., 5433) to the PostgreSQL port in the container (5432) (port 5433 was used because 5432 was already in use on my computer).
-- Persist data in a local volume so that tables and data are retained even after stopping the container.

-**To start the container:**
+- `POSTGRES_DB : database name`
+- `POSTGRES_PORT : local port to access PostgreSQL`

+### Steps to launch the database with automatic data import :

+1. Make sure you have the CSV file from the Base Adresse Nationale for your department.

+2. Rename it to `raw_data.csv` and place it in the project’s data/ folder.

-Open a terminal and type the command :
+3. Open a terminal and run :
-docker-compose up -d
+`docker-compose up -d`

-**Importing data and running SQL scripts:**
-In DBeaver, right-click on the database, then select New SQL Script and execute the various scripts provided in the project (table creation, test data insertion, raw data import, requested queries, etc.).
+**The container will :**

+- Automatically create all the tables.
+- Import the data from `raw_data.csv`.
+- Execute the transformation script to populate the normalized tables.

+### Connect to the Database

+Connect via DBeaver or another PostgreSQL client using :

+`Host: localhost`
+`Port: <POSTGRES_PORT from .env, ex.
+5432>`
+`Database: <POSTGRES_DB>`
+`Username: <POSTGRES_USER>`
+`Password: <POSTGRES_PASSWORD>`

 ## 1. 📥 Data Exploration

 I used the file from the Doubs department (25) for this exercise.
-After importing it through DBeaver, I obtained a table containing the raw CSV data.
 This first step allowed me to explore the structure, data types, missing values, and potential duplicates.